9 Reasons Why Your Snake Plant Isn’t Making Pups

 snake plant- Seasonal expectations are off

-• Push: March–September with light and warmth
+• Push: March–September with more light and warmth

-9) Cultivar genetics are slow
+9) Cultivar genetics are slow (and variegation has rules)

 snake plant- Cultivar genetics are slow

-• Divide to keep patterns
+• Divide to keep patterns true (clonal match)

-• Use leaf cuttings if speed isn’t critical
+• Use leaf cuttings if speed isn’t critical and you accept possible changes

 Related Post: 12 Smart Low-Maintenance Backyard Ideas for Effortless Outdoor Living